What is a Stiff Diagram?

-A stiff plot is used by hydrologists to compare ionic composition of water samples.
-Typically, the left side of the diagram shows cation concentrations and the right side shows anion concentrations.
-The further a point is from the center of the graph, the larger the ionic concentration.
+The values of the cations and anions for a water sample are recorded and plotted in milliequivalents per liter.
+The left side of the diagram shows the cation concentrations and the right side shows the anion concentrations.
+The farther a point is from the center, along the X axis, the larger the ionic concentration.

 - Click the Home | New Graph | Specialty | Stiff Plot () command.